TIY-DC-ME-2016-Spring/ClassInfo/prework.md

 1. Sign up for a GitHub account at https://github.com/ - something professional, if not exactly your name
 2. Make sure to add a profile picture, your full name, and a valid public email address
 3. Email me the username you choose so that I can get you added to the group we'll be using for class
-4. Check out the [GitHub Guides](https://guides.github.com/) if you want to learn how to use GitHub prior to class.
+4. Get to know the [GitHub Guides](https://guides.github.com/) they will help you be much more productive during class.

 ### 10. SourceTree